TRADING STOCKS IN ASIA

-Japan is one of Asia’s easiest markets to access, and nearly every major brokerage firm in the US and Europe will let you made international trades on the TSE.
+Japan is one of Asia’s easiest markets to access, and nearly every major brokerage firm in the US and Europe will let you make international trades on the TSE.

-Yet partially because of its ease of accessibility, don’t expect to find many undiscovered stock picks here.
-Japanese stocks are internationally popular and receive plenty of coverage by analysts.
+Yet partially because of its ease of accessibility, don’t expect to find much-undiscovered stock picks here.
+Japanese stocks are internationally popular and receive plenty of coverage from analysts.
 Plus, the nation’s poor demographic trends don’t bode well for its future.

 Singapore Exchange (SGX) – Southeast Asia’s biggest stock exchange, the SGX lists 776 companies with a market cap of nearly US$800 billion.
 Not bad for a small city-state with a population of about six million.

 Singapore serves as Southeast Asia’s main financial center, and as such, you won’t only find domestic stocks tradable here.
 Businesses from Thailand, India, and beyond often choose a primary or secondary listing in Singapore.